Tex Robertson’s

 Tex helped Adolph Kiefer master the backstroke.
 Adolph wins the Gold at the Olympics

-After graduating from Michigan, Tex coaches Taylor Drysdale, who helps build the Manhattan Project’s atomic bomb.
+After graduating from Michigan, Tex coaches Taylor Drysdale, who helped build the Manhattan Project’s atomic bomb.

 Creativity, risk-taking, promotion, and business savvy make Coach Robertson a one-of-a-kind.

-He grew up in the 1920’s throwing metal can lid with neighborhood friends and then introduced the game of throwing the “Sa-Lo” which was also called the “flying cover game.”
-In The Complete Book of Frisbee by Victor Malafronte, frisbee throwing as a sport started with Tex Robertson when he was a camper at Camp Wolverine in Michigan, considered the birthplace of organized Frisbee.
+He grew up in the 1920s throwing metal can lids with neighborhood friends and then introduced the game of throwing the “Sa-Lo,” which was also called the “flying cover game.”
+In The Complete Book of Frisbee by Victor Malafronte, Frisbee throwing as a sport started with Tex Robertson when he was a camper at Camp Wolverine in Michigan, considered the birthplace of organized Frisbee.

-In the early 30’s Tex “invents” the flip turn , but the flip turn was considered a risky maneuver so it was not used in the Olympics until 1956.
+In the early 30s, Tex ” invented” the flip turn, but it was considered a risky maneuver, so it was not used in the Olympics until 1956.

-• 1936- in an effort to raise money for his swim team he ask and receive a franchise for coke vending machines on the UT campus.
-When he wasn’t lifeguarding he was filling the vending machines on the Texas campus to make money for the Longhorn swim team.
+1936—In an effort to raise money for his swim team, he asked for and received a franchise for Coke vending machines on the UT campus.
+When he wasn’t lifeguarding, he was filling the vending machines on the Texas campus to make money for the Longhorn swim team.

-Also, in 1936 he starts what will eventually be called the Aqua Carnival.
+Also, in 1936, he started what would eventually be called the Aqua Carnival.
 The main event is a beauty contest.
-The Aqua-belles were initially dressed in sports clothes instead of swimsuits because of the mores of the day.
+The Aqua-belles were initially dressed in sports clothes instead of swimsuits because of the day’s mores.
 It was not until 1940 that the beauties started to wear swimming suits.

-Eddie Gilbert said that “They (fans) wouldn’t come to see us swimmers.
+Eddie Gilbert said, “They (fans) wouldn’t come to see us swimmers.
 They’d come to see the girls.”
 Kathryn Grant was one of the queens, and she married Bing Crosby.
-Tom Landry, a star Longhorn and head coach of the Dallas Cowboys, won the 1947 Most handsome man in the Aqua Carnival.
+Tom Landry, a star Longhorn and head coach of the Dallas Cowboys, won the 1947 Most Handsome Man in the Aqua Carnival.

-• In 1936 the money Tex raised with his entrepreneurial drive paid for the Longhorn swim team’s first out-of-state meet in St. Louis.
-The team beats Washington and Kansas State but loses to Nebraska.
+In 1936, the money Tex raised with his entrepreneurial drive paid for the Longhorn swim team’s first out-of-state meet in St. Louis.
+The team beat Washington and Kansas State but lost to Nebraska.

-• 1968 WETS (Working Exes for Texas Swimming) was organized and headed by Tex Robertson.
-The organization promotes University of Texas aquatic excellence.
-The initial goals of WETS were to honor UT swimmers and divers; promote the present and future success of Texas Swimming and Diving, and provide a common forum for all former Texas swimmers, divers, coaches, and fans to gather and stay connected.
+In 1968, Tex Robertson organized and headed WETS (Working Exes for Texas Swimming), an organization that promotes the University of Texas’s aquatic excellence.
+WETS’s initial goals were to honor UT swimmers and divers, promote the present and future success of Texas Swimming and Diving, and provide a common forum for all former Texas swimmers, divers, coaches, and fans to gather and stay connected.

-• Under Coach Tex Robertson’s guidance and recruiting skills, the Longhorns in three years go from 40th to 20th to 5th best swim team in the nation.
+Under Coach Tex Robertson’s guidance and recruiting skills, the Longhorns went from 40th to 20th to 5th best swim team in the nation in three years.

 To read more about Tex Robertson visit the swim section at